myselfanandvp/portfolio/README.md

-# Anand V P: Full-Stack Portfolio 🚀
+# Anand V P: My Portfolio 🚀

 This repository showcases a dynamic and visually engaging portfolio website built with modern web technologies.
 It features a responsive design, interactive elements, and a clear presentation of projects, skills, and professional background.